 IV.
 I/Q Extraction

-Since an RF wave can be essentially modeled as a sinusoidal function, the instantaneous phase, or the wave’s offset from its from its origin (universally recognized as f(x) = 0, f’(x) > 0) can be more effectively determined by using the signal’s real (I: In-phase) and imaginary (Q: Quadrature) components (Guerin, Jackson, Kelly 2012).
+Since an RF wave can be essentially modeled as a sinusoidal function, the instantaneous phase, or the wave’s offset from its origin (universally recognized as f(x) = 0, f’(x) > 0) can be more effectively determined by using the signal’s real (I: In-phase) and imaginary (Q: Quadrature) components (Guerin, Jackson, Kelly 2012).

 Figure 5: A radio frequency signal can be decomposed into a real and imaginary value top-right.
 The in phase and quadrature information can be obtained from the top-left setup through an I/Q Demodulator (The RTL-SDR employs a similar I/Q demodulation within its circuitry).